 8.0 Prepare the patient and administer the subcutaneous medication.

 8.1 Select an appropriate subcutaneous injection location, which is based on the type of medication, patient preference, and injection site rotations for patients receiving multiple doses of subcutaneous injections over time.
-Most appropriate injection sites for subcutaneous injections are on the back of the arm, abdomen, thighs, and adipose portion of the hips.
-The most appropriate site is dependent upon where the last injection was given, amount of adipose tissue and patient preference
+The injection sites for subcutaneous injections are on the back of the arm, abdomen, thighs, and adipose portion of the hips.
+The most appropriate site is dependent upon where the last injection was given, amount of adipose tissue and patient preference (Figure 1)

 8.2.
 Access the injection site by removing bed linens and/or patient clothing/gown from the identified subcutaneous medication administration injection site.